The History Place - Hitler Youth

 Outside of the courtroom and throughout Germany, people hardly took notice of the fate of their once-vaunted leaders.
 They were now engaged in a desperate daily struggle for survival.
 Germany and much of Europe lay in absolute ruins following Hitler's war, the most destructive conflict in the history of humanity, in which an estimated 50,000,000 persons had died.
 For the average German, basic necessities such as food, water, and a safe place to sleep, were now the overriding concerns.

-In October 1945, compulsory schooling was reintroduced, in part just to get them off the streets.
+In October 1945, compulsory schooling was reintroduced, in part just to get them all off the streets.
 Most of them had been poorly educated during Hitler's Reich.
 When school resumed, it was not unusual to see 16 and 17-year-olds sitting in grammar school classrooms.

 Among university students there was now a great thirst for knowledge.
 German universities had once been ranked among the finest in the world.
-Now, absent the corrupting influences of Nazi ideology, students devoured reliable knowledge and instruction.
+Now, absent the corrupting influences of Nazi ideology, students once again devoured reliable knowledge and instruction.

 Copyright © 1999 The History Place™ All Rights Reserved

-Hitler Youth Timeline and Organizational Info
+Hitler Youth Timeline and Organization Info

-Return to Hitler Youth Index Page
+The History Place - Hitler Youth Index Page

-The History Place Main Page | Text Only Index | The Rise of Adolf Hitler | The Triumph of Hitler | Timeline of World War II in Europe | Holocaust Timeline | Speech of the Week | Photo of the Week | This Month in History ]
+The History Place Main Page | Timeline of World War II in Europe | Holocaust Timeline | Speech of the Week | Photo of the Week | This Month in History | Books on Hitler's Germany | Send Feedback ]

 Terms of use: Private home/school non-commercial, non-Internet re-usage only is allowed of any text, graphics, photos, audio clips, other electronic files or materials from The History Place.